 These layoffs at Block, Bolt, TikTok, PayPal, and Amazon reflect the challenges faced by tech startups and established companies in the industry.
 Slowing growth, frustration among employees, and operational inefficiencies are common issues that these companies are grappling with.
 The layoffs are seen as difficult decisions but necessary for the companies' obligations to their shareholders.
 The tech industry as a whole has experienced a wave of job cuts in 2023 and continues to face challenges in the new year.

-Companies in the United States and Canada have started 2024 with significant job cuts across various sectors.
-The layoffs are a result of companies trying to rein in costs and uncertainty surrounding rate cuts by the Federal Reserve.
-Some notable layoffs include: Amazon, Alphabet, Microsoft, eBay, Unity Software, DocuSign, Snap, Salesforce, Cisco, Aurora Innovation, BlackBerry, SiriusXM, Bumble, Pixar Animation Studios, Sky, Los Angeles Times, Paramount Global, Business Insider, Bell Canada, PayPal, Block Inc, Citigroup, Morgan Stanley, Nasdaq, BlackRock, Estee Lauder, Wayfair, Macy's, Levi Strauss & Co, Hershey's, Nike, Lockheed Martin, Service, Piedmont Lithium, TC Energy, Enbridge, Tesla.
-The layoffs range from a few hundred to several thousand job cuts in each company.
+Companies in the United States and Canada have continued their job cuts in 2024 after letting go thousands last year, as the outlook on interest rate cuts by the Federal Reserve remains uncertain even as recession fears recede rapidly.
+Job cuts announced so far this year include: Amazon, Alphabet, Microsoft, IBM, Intel, eBay, Unity Software, DocuSign, Snap, Salesforce, Cisco, Aurora Innovation, BlackBerry, SiriusXM, Bumble, Tesla, Lucid, Pixar Animation Studios, Comcast-owned Sky, Los Angeles Times, Paramount Global, Business Insider, Bell Canada, PayPal, Block, Citigroup, Morgan Stanley, Nasdaq, BlackRock, Walmart, Estee Lauder, Wayfair, Macy's, Levi Strauss & Co, Hershey's, Nike, Novavax, Kenvue, Lockheed Martin, Spirit AeroSystems, L3Harris, United Parcel Service, FedEx, Chesapeake Energy, Piedmont Lithium, TC Energy, Enbridge.
+The article provides a comprehensive list of companies and the number of job cuts they have announced.